MatterMiners/cobald-hep-plugins/README.md

 ## Do I use these plugins?

-The plugins work just like the basic COBalD/TARDIS components: install the package and the plugins are automatically available in configuration and code.
+The plugins work like the basic COBalD/TARDIS components: install the package and the plugins are automatically available in configuration and code.